mprzybylak/kafka-streams-workshops/README.md

 ### Kafka streams scalability ###

-How kafka streams scale the topology
+How kafka streams scale the topology?
 - Kafka streams scale application either by spliting into multiple threads or to scale between multiple machines
 - Kafka streams divide stream into tasks - task contain group of procesor that can work in parallel
 - Number of tasks depends on number of partitions